Harriet Ann (Nicklow) Prinkey

 The family lived in Normalville in the 1870s and 1880, with Samuel earning income as a farm laborer.
 Their residence in 1880 was just a few houses away from the family of distant cousins Perry and Joanna (Minerd) Enos.
 By the early 1880s, they relocated to Bullskin Township north of Connellsville.

 Unfortunately, the Prinkey marriage appears to have fallen apart by 1900, and that year 52-year-old Samuel lived by himself in a rented house in Normalville, while Harriet resided elsewhere.

 She died there three days before Christmas 1926, at age 72, caused by organic heart disease.
 Burial was in Hill Grove Cemetery in Connellsville.
-Irvin Prinkey signed her death certificate.
+Son Irvin Prinkey signed her death certificate.

 Samuel's health failed in 1911 and he was admitted to the Fayette County Home in Uniontown.
-There, suffering from uremic convlusions and acute kidney disease, he died at the age of 63 on Dec.
+There, suffering from uremic convulsions and acute kidney disease, he died at the age of 63 on Dec.
 9, 1911.
 His remains were placed into repose in Mill Run, Fayette County.

 ~ Son Irvin N. Prinkey ~

 Son Irvin N. Prinkey (1868-1936) was born on Oct.
 18, 1868.

 He never married.
 Over the years, he resided in Connellsville and made a living furnishing labor services.